GENIE-BPC/genieBPC/README.md

 -   **Create a cohort for analysis** based on specified diagnosis or regimen inclusion criteria.

+-   **Pull GENIE genomic data** corresponding to the analytic cohort directly into the R environment, including selection of a single next-generation sequencing test in the case that the patient has multiple, based on user-specified criteria.

-The datasets obtained through {genieBPC} can be input directly into {gnomeR} to prepare the genomics data for analysis. {gnomeR} annotates the genomic data ...
-[Axel to add]
+The datasets obtained through {genieBPC} can be input directly into {gnomeR} to prepare the genomics data for analysis.

 ## Installation

-You can install the development version of {genieBPC} with the following code:
+You can install the development version of {genieBPC} with the following
+code:

 ``` r
 remotes::install_github("GENIE-BPC/genieBPC")